Savannah Smiles: Production

 Sixty child actresses tried out for the part of Savannah.
 This was narrowed down to twelve who were asked to audition before Miller, including Drew Barrymore.
 Auditioning Bridgette Andersen, he asked her to tell him any bedtime story she knew.
 Bridgette told Miller the story of Br'er Rabbit.
 He liked her telling of the story so well he included it in the movie.

 He asked Donovan Scott to play the role of Boots McGaffey, Alvie's friend, and relied upon him for the slapstick comedy that he used to lighten the story.
-Miller played Alvie Gibbs, the other male lead and the central character in the movie.
-He asked his wife, Barbara Stanger, to play the role of Savannah's mother, Joan Driscoll, and called upon friends Peter Graves and Pat Morita to take roles in the film.
-Miller relied upon his Texas upbringing to help him create the character of Alvie Gibbs.
-He gave his daughter Savannah a small speaking role as Savannah's cousin Beth.
-By the time of filming, she had grown into an eleven-year-old.
-Miller's older daughter Marissa also had a small role in the film.

 The film was shot on location in Salt Lake City, Provo Canyon, and in the mountain country to the southeast near Sundance in Utah.
 The gondola scene was shot at Bridal Veil Falls.

+Release

 Short on funds to promote the movie, Miller teamed with Eunice Shriver of Special Olympics, a charity he supported.
 Miller committed the gross revenue from the opening weekend of the film to the Special Olympics for their aid in promoting the release.
 Shriver agreed.
-The movie opened 10 December 1982 in time for the Christmas season.
-The movie's soundtrack, titled Savannah Smiles (Original Motion Picture Soundtrack), was released six months before the movie, on 1 June 1982.

 After a short theater run, the movie received extensive play on cable television, and was featured on such channels as HBO.
-The film was released to DVD by Anchor Bay on 26 September 2006.
-The copyright and underlying rights to Savannah Smiles are held by Gypsy Moon Entertainment (on behalf of the Library of Congress, which holds all surviving film elements), while home entertainment rights are currently held by MVD Entertainment Group.

-Reception and influence
+Reception

 Commentator Lacey Worrell notes "Written by Mark Miller (father of actress Penelope Ann Miller), who plays Alvie, it is less about Savannah and more about Alvie, who, after a lifetime of neglect himself, finally learns to love, thanks to Savannah."

+Accolades

 For her work in the film, Bridgette Andersen received a nomination for a Youth in Film Award for Best Actress.